-- 27. Article 2 of Regulation 1141/2014 defines the main terms used in the Regulation.
-A political alliance is a "structured cooperation between [national] political parties and/or citizens".
-A European political party is a "political alliance pursuing political objectives" that is registered with the APPF; it has member parties and/or individual members.
-In practice, European political parties are therefore either "confederations of political parties" or coalitions of citizens.
-However, the near impossibility for individual citizens to meet the registration criteria of Article 3(1)(b) (i.e. to receive at least 3 percent of the votes in European elections in at least a quarter of the Member States), without organising as political parties in these Member States, has led to a situation where all European political parties are, first and foremost, political alliances of pre-existing and established national political parties.13 So far, no political alliance of citizens has ever registered as a European political party.14 - 28.
+- 57. In practice, European political parties are therefore either "confederations of political parties" or coalitions of citizens.
+However, the near impossibility for individual citizens to meet the registration criteria of Article 3(1)(b) (i.e. to receive at least 3 percent of the votes in European elections in at least a quarter of the Member States), without organising as political parties in these Member States, has led to a situation where all European political parties are, first and foremost, political alliances of pre-existing and established national political parties.25 So far, no political alliance of citizens has ever registered as a European political party.26 - 58.
 In order to ensure pluralism and the rights of individuals to establish political parties to represent them, it is therefore recommended to revise Article 2 to define a European political party along the lines suggested in the Guidelines and the description provided in Article 10.4 of the Treaty on European Union.
-For instance, the definition may refer to:15 - "a free association of individuals seeking to participate in and influence the governance of the European Union and to express the will of the people of the Union, and registered with the Authority."
-16 - 29.
-In line with this definition, Regulation 1141/2014, and in particular Articles 2, 3 and 4, should be amended.
-The individuals referred to in this proposed definition may be EU citizens or aliens residing in the EU.
-Finally, national political parties may be "affiliated" to European political parties in various capacities.
+For instance, the definition may refer to:27